lancelotpr/RMS_SidLabs/readMe.md

 ## About Restaurant Management System Project in Python
 In the Restaurant order management system project in Python,
-- Menu with dishes that the user can choose [Create a GUI using which we will be able to do complete billing for any customer. (_For e.g. it should be able to add items and their price to the bill and also calculate their total price using the total button_)]
+- Menu with dishes that the user can choose [Create a Graphical User Interphase using which we will be able to do complete billing for any customer. (_For e.g. it should be able to add items and their price to the bill and also calculate their total price using the total button_)]
 - Enter the table no. to proceed for the order,
 - Data can be stored in csv format,
 - User can select the item and enter the quantity of the same